oceanprotocol/contracts/docs/quickstart_v3.md

 # Quickstart: V3 Datatoken integration and support

-### If a user is already minter() on the old V3 Datatoken, he can integrate it into the new V4 in 2 steps.
+### If a publisher is already minter() on the old V3 Datatoken, he can integrate it into the new V4 in 2 steps.
 ### The main difference from v4 ERC20 is that minting has to be done from the NFT Contract and not from the ERC20 Contract.
 #### The V3 datatoken is not compatible with Staking And Vesting Contracts and Fixed Price Exchange